mmider/cnc_log/pages/issue_002.md

 ![day1_temp](https://drive.google.com/uc?id=1Yrz0iVZgJ77V6d8EfTqXKIKUfNxmwEOc)

-The enclosure that the router sits inside is tightly locked behind a pair of doors.
-I additionally turned the LEDs, as well as the router on, in order to replicate as closely as possible the conditions that were present during the actual milling process.
+Normally, the enclosure that the router sits inside is tightly locked behind a pair of doors.
+For the tests, I additionally turned the LEDs, as well as the router on, in order to replicate as closely as possible the conditions that were present during the actual milling process.
 I turned the router off before running the actual `hello_world` job.

 ### First & second tests